gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 The concept of rate allocation for the mini-GoP is similar to the rate allocation of the GoP.
 Based on the VBR mode, we have the following scenarios.

-#### 1-Pass VBR + LAD
+#### One-Pass VBR + LAD

 ___GF_group_bits = kf_bits_left * (GF_group_err / kf_error_left)___

 *kf_bits_left* refers to the remaining bit budget in the GoP. *GF_group_err* is the calculated error for the gf group as the sum of frame errors in the gf group and *kf_error_left* is the calculated error for the remaining frames in the GoP.
-Error is defined as best inter vsintra error from the first pass for the mini-GoP.
+Error is defined as a function of the best inter vs. intra error from the first pass for the mini-GoP.

-#### 3-Pass
+#### Multi-Pass

 In this case, the error is replaced by the actual number of bits in the previous pass.